 There is an entire ritual involving birds bathing in water.
-After bathing some birds protect their feathers using special waterproof oil that comes out of a gland under their tail.
-Some birds (e.g. hawks, parrots) do not have oil glands, and produce soft feathers that produce a fine talc substance which also protects their other feathers.
+After bathing, some birds protect their feathers using special waterproof oil that comes out of a gland under their tail.
+Some birds (e.g. hawks, parrots) do not have oil glands, and produce soft feathers that make a fine talc substance which also protects their other feathers.

 Birds preen their feathers and like to bathe in shallow pools of water.
 A lot of birds species treat their plumage in an unusual way.
 They do anting, meaning that birds apply insects, usually ants, or other substances to their feathers and bodies.

 Songbirds pick up ants and apply them to feathers, tropical mynas use millipedes in the same way; crows lie down on ant hills; poisonous birds rub their feathers with poisonous beetles; rooks stand with their wings spread over rising smoke.